caillouc/Fiche_EPFL/Software_security/Software_security.md

     * Knowledge of the code target
     *  Existing code and control flow must be use the compromised pointer
   * **Code injection**: Instead of modifyign/overwriting code, inject new code into the address space of the process.
 It requites :
     * Knowledge of the location of a writable memory area
     * Memory area must be executable
     * Control flow must be hijacked/redirected to injected code
     * Contruction of shellcode
     * Code can be injected either on the *heap* or on the *stack*
   * **Code reuse**: Instead of injecting code, reuse code of the program.
 The main idea is to stitch together existing code snippets to execute new arbitrary behavior.
 It requires :
-    * Knowledge of a writable memorry area that contains invocation frames
+    * Knowledge of a writable memory area that contains invocation frames
     * Knowledge of executable code snippets
     * Control flow must be hijacked/redirected to prepared invocation frames
     * Contruction of ROP payload
   * **Data corruption**: This attack vector locates existing code and modifies it to execute the attacker's computation.
 It requires :
     * Knowledge of the code location
     * Area must be writable
     * Program must execute that code on benign code path
   * Code execution requires control over control flow
     * Attacker must overwrite a code pointer